-After identifying the relevant federal definition (step one) and the elements of the defendant's statute of conviction (step two), the final step is to determine whether the statute of conviction categorically "matches" the definition at issue.
-Courts must assume, for purposes of comparison with the federal definition (step three), that the defendant committed the least culpable conduct necessary to sustain a conviction under that statute, irrespective of the defendant's actual conduct.66 A categorical match means that the least culpable method of violating the statute is no broader than (in other words, is narrower than or equivalent to) the relevant definition.
+After identifying the relevant federal definition and the elements of the defendant's statute of conviction, the final step is to determine whether the statute of conviction categorically "matches" the definition at issue.
+Courts must assume, for purposes of comparison with the federal definition, that the defendant committed the least culpable conduct necessary to sustain a conviction under that statute.68 A categorical match means that the least culpable method of violating the statute is no broader than (in other words, is narrower than or equivalent to) the relevant definition.
 If a statute reaches more conduct than the definition, then it is overbroad and categorically does not qualify.

-As explained above, this analysis is limited to comparing the applicable definition to only what a jury necessarily found in reaching the prior conviction or to which a defendant necessarily pleaded guilty (i.e., the least culpable act that violates the statute of conviction).
-The court may not consider the defendant's actual underlying conduct.
+As explained above, this analysis is limited to comparing the applicable definition to only what a jury necessarily found (or needed to find in the case of a plea) in reaching the prior conviction or to which a defendant necessarily pleaded guilty (i.e., the least culpable act that violates the statute of conviction).
+As a result, the court may not consider the defendant's actual underlying conduct.
 Further, even when the court is permitted to review Shepard documents under the modified categorical approach, the focus of the court's inquiry remains only on determining the statute of conviction and not the underlying conduct.

-However, though the court must consider the least culpable conduct necessary for a conviction under the statute, there must be a "realistic probability, not a theoretical possibility" that a state would apply its statute to that conduct.
-67 Courts generally have held that such a realistic probability exists where the statute "explicitly defines a crime more broadly than the generic definition" or where the defendant points to a case "in which the state courts did in fact apply the statute in the special (nongeneric) manner for which he argues."
+Although the court must consider the least culpable conduct necessary for a conviction under the statute, there still must be a "realistic probability, not a theoretical possibility" that a state would apply its statute to that conduct.69 Courts generally have held that such a realistic probability exists where the statute "explicitly defines a crime more broadly than the generic definition" or where the defendant points to a case "in which the state courts did in fact apply the statute in the special (non-generic) manner for which he argues."

-Most circuits have held that the plain language of a statute can make clear that it applies to conduct not covered by a federal definition, regardless of the lack of any example case applying the statute to those exact facts.69 For example, the Tenth Circuit held that an
+Most circuits have held that the plain language of a statute can make clear that it applies to conduct not covered by a federal definition, regardless of the lack of any example case applying the statute to those exact facts.71 For example, the Tenth Circuit held that an loses under the modified categorical approach because the individual has the burden of proving he or she does not have prior convictions for crimes involving moral turpitude).